 To ensure a good paint job, you’ll need to choose the right primer and paint products for the material of your garage door.
 In most cases, a latex outdoor primer will be suitable but check with the paint retailer before purchasing.
 Semi-gloss paint is the best option for painting garage doors, as it’s quite low-maintenance.
 Using a paint sprayer ensures a more even finish without leaving brush marks.

 When it comes to repainting garage doors, the weather should be just right.
 Whether that is too hot or too cold can affect the paint job, so try to paint on a day that is warm and dry.
 Too hot and the door may expand, making it hard for the paint to adhere properly to the surface.
 The second coat of paint may be needed for even coverage, but be sure to allow time for the first coat to dry first.

 Although you can paint your garage door by yourself, it doesn’t mean it is the best option for you, if you don’t have the time or confidence to achieve the desired result.
-Many people chose to get a new garage door instead of repainting the old one these days because a new garage door is safer than the used ones and it comes with more useful features.
+Many people chose to get a new garage door instead of repainting the old one these days because a new garage door is safer than the used one and it comes with more useful features.
 If you are thinking about buying a new garage door, please contact Steel-Line for all of your garage door needs.
 Call us on 1300 767 900 today or request a free quote using the form below!

 Request a Free Measure & Quote

 Please fill in the contact form below.
 We will contact you as soon as possible.